peteamiri/Tutorials/JobInterview/Solution Architect/Security Definitions.md

 Active Directory consists of several components that work together to provide various functionalities.
 The main components of Active Directory include:

-Domain Services: Domain Services are the core component of Active Directory and are responsible for managing the authentication and authorization of users and computers .
+1. **Domain Services**: Domain Services are the core component of Active Directory and are responsible for managing the authentication and authorization of users and computers .
 They provide a centralized database for storing information about network resources such as users, groups, computers, and security policies.

-Domain Controllers: Domain Controllers are servers that host a copy of the Active Directory database and provide authentication and authorization services to clients.
+1. **Domain Controllers**: Domain Controllers are servers that host a copy of the Active Directory database and provide authentication and authorization services to clients.
 They participate in replication, ensuring that changes made to the Active Directory are propagated to all domain controllers in the domain .

 Domains: Domains are logical units in Active Directory that define administrative boundaries within a network.
 They group resources, such as users, computers, and security policies, and provide a security boundary for authentication and authorization.